emmercm/www/src/blog/_tree-rings.md

 ---

-You can measure the growth of a tree by looking at its rings.
+You can You can measure the growth of a tree by looking at its rings.
 Software at your company has rings, too.

 I write a lot about [countering](/blog/avoiding-blanket-statements) [negativity](/blog/being-critical-of-past-developers) in software engineering.
 I believe people have a lot of productive solutions available to them.